The Cabinet of Dr. Caligari: Plot

-At night, Francis spies on Caligari and observes what appears to be Cesare sleeping in his box.
+At night, Franzis spies on Caligari and observes what appears to be Cesare sleeping in his box.
 However, the real Cesare sneaks into Jane's home as she sleeps.
 He raises a knife to stab her, but instead abducts her after a struggle, dragging her through the window onto the street.
-Chased by an angry mob, Cesare eventually drops Jane and flees; he soon collapses and dies.
-Francis confirms that the criminal who confessed to the elderly woman's murder is still locked away and could not have been Jane's attacker.
-Francis and the police investigate Caligari's sideshow and discover that the "Cesare" sleeping in the box is only a dummy.
+Chased by an angry mob, Cesare eventually drops Jane and flees; he soon collapses and dies of exhaustion.
+Franzis confirms that the criminal who confessed to the elderly woman's murder is still locked away and could not have been Jane's attacker.
+Franzis and the police investigate Caligari's sideshow and discover that the "Cesare" sleeping in the box is only a dummy.
 Caligari escapes in the confusion.
-Francis follows him and sees Caligari go into an insane asylum.
+Franzis follows him and sees Caligari go into an insane asylum.

-Upon further investigation, Francis is shocked to learn that Caligari is the asylum's director.
-With help from the asylum staff, Francis studies the director's records and diary while the director is sleeping.
+Upon further investigation, Franzis is shocked to learn that Caligari is the asylum's director.
+With help from the asylum staff, Franzis studies the director's records and diary while the director is sleeping.
 The writings reveal his obsession with the story of an 18th-century mystic named Caligari, who used a somnambulist named Cesare to commit murders in northern Italian towns.
 The director, attempting to understand the earlier Caligari, experiments on a somnambulist admitted to the asylum, who becomes his Cesare.
 The asylum director screams, "I must become Caligari!"
-Francis and the doctors call the police to Caligari's office, where they show him Cesare's corpse.
+After the flashback, Franzis and the doctors call the police to Caligari's office, where they show him Cesare's corpse.
 Caligari then attacks one of the staff.
 He is subdued, restrained in a straitjacket, and becomes an inmate in his own asylum.

-The narrative returns to the present, where Francis concludes his story.
-In a twist ending, Francis is depicted as an asylum inmate.
+The narrative returns to the present, where Franzis concludes his story.
+In a twist ending, Franzis is depicted as an asylum inmate.
 Jane and Cesare are patients as well; Jane believes that she is a queen, while Cesare is not a somnambulist but awake, quiet, and not visibly dangerous.
-The man Francis refers to as "Dr. Caligari" is the asylum director.
-Francis attacks him and is restrained in a straitjacket, then placed in the same cell where Caligari was confined in Francis's story.
-The asylum director announces that, now that he understands Francis's delusion, he is confident that he can cure him.
+The man Franzis refers to as "Dr. Caligari" is the asylum director.
+Franzis attacks him and is restrained in a straitjacket, then placed in the same cell where Caligari was confined in Franzis' story.
+The asylum director announces that he now understands Franzis's delusion, and that he is confident he can cure him.